TWKB/twkb.js/README.md

 ### twkb.toGeoJSON(buffer)

-returns valid geojson for the features
+Returns valid GeoJSON for the features

 ## License